PopaGeorgianVictor/PORTOFOLIO/README.md

 <strong>SIGN(numeric_exp)</strong> - if numeric_exp is less than zero, -1 is returned.
 If numeric_exp equals zero, 0 is returned.
 If numeric_exp is greater than zero, 1 is returned

+ ## Working with NULL value

+ * Conceptually, NULL means “a missing unknown value”, and it is treated differently from other values.
+To test for NULL, you cannot use the arithmetic comparison operators such as =, <, or <>
+* In SQL, the NULL value is never true in comparison to any other value, even NULL.
+An expression that contains NULL always produces a null value.
+In row-level functions, if a null value is included in calculations, the result is always null
+* To help with NULL handling, you can use the IS NULL and IS NOT NULL operators
+* IS NULL (check_expression, replacement_value)

+<strong>Example:</strong> SELECT ProductName, UnitPrice * (UnitsInStock + ISNULL(UnitsOnOrder, 0)) as TotalPrice FROM Products

+#### NOTE: never use comparison like <, >, <=, >=, !=, = to find values different of NULLs.
+Use IS NOT NULL operator

+#### The query below returns wrong result:

+select COUNT(*) CountOfSpecifitColumn

+from SalesLT.Product a

+where a.Weight <> null

+ #### Correct version is:

+ select COUNT(*) CountOfSpecifitColumn

+ from SalesLT.Product a

+ where a.Weight IS NOT NULL